deesto/bnl-sdcc-st-group/README.md

 - SDCC: quote evaluation and discussion on storage purchase for monitoring PD prototype (e.g., Vast quote for 338TB NVMe raw / 200TB usable for $150k, 2 years)
 - SDCC: RT user and group management
 - SDCC: checked exported dashboards to newly upgraded 'monitoring-dev' Grafana instances (internal and public) for compatability, functionality issues (Costin)
+  - added timeout override to address connection issues for long queries
 - SDCC: discussions on monitoring PD personnel issues and funding
 - SDCC: discussion on whether to preserve [CHEP 2012 web site](https://www.chep2012.org) (hosted on old VM)
 - SDCC: discussions on OpenShift resource management and VM eviction policies: production VMs should *never* be evicted or rebooted due to hosting resource restrictions
-- SDCC: testing and debugging of new Grafana instances; added timeout override to address connection issues for long queries
+- SDCC: responded to purported cyber concerns with Grafana monitoring page for Belle II conditions data access logging
+  - not a legitimate cyber threat or attack vector
+- SDCC: discussions on Drupal issues: dead links, exposed 'node' and 'index.php' URLs, corrupt caching and refreshes
+  - broken link on [BNL site](https://www.bnl.gov/npp/datamanagement.php) needs to be corrected by ITD (and also cleaned up and fixed)
+  - Drupal cache needs to be refreshed periodically; Louis to try adding a cron next week
+- SDCC: new NetApp OnTap NAS storage monitoring of CVMFS volumes in [Grafana dev instance](https://grafana-dev.sdcc.bnl.gov/dashboards/f/cdtaq01tmx4owd/) (Joe)
 - BNL: multiple meetings on "HR matter" (24,27 Mar)

 # 17-21 Mar